tranquilitybase-io/tb-gcp/README.md

 ### Wrap-up tasks

-1. After the bootstrap deployment, you may want to disable the `tb-executor-0000` service account;
+1. After the bootstrap deployment, you may want to disable the `tb-bootstrap-builder` service account;
 1. An initial password for the `itop` user used to access the Cloud SQL instance on the `shared-operations-` project, this password is displayed on the `terraform-server` logs and should be reset as soon as possible;
 1. vault: root token should be surfaced from the vault terraform module to the root terraform module and changed as soon as possible.